Meeting Rooms Application Form

 The Board of Library Trustees reserves the right to require that the applicant supply a certificate of insurance from an insurer licensed to do business in Massachusetts, in such amount and in such form as the Board may reasonably deem appropriate, naming the Board as additional insured, and covering damage to the library building, grounds, and collections, and injury to persons or their property arising from the event.

 The Falmouth Public Library Board of Trustees delegates the authority to the Library Director or his/her designee to develop and implement procedures which carry out the provision of this policy.
 Exceptions to the policy may be granted only by the Falmouth Public Library Board of Trustees or its delegate.

 Available Meeting Rooms and Occupancy Limits

 |Bay Room||35 people|

 The North and East Branches of the Falmouth Public Library do not have public meeting spaces available.

-Main Library Lawn (Please note the exception in the Policy of the area of the grounds that are maintained as a memorial to Veterans)
+Main Library Lawn (Please note the exception of the area of the grounds that are maintained as a memorial to Veterans)

 East Falmouth Branch Library